MLH-Fellowship/Auto-Tagger/README.md

 -------
 ## Training a new model
-You can train your own model by using the train.py script.
+You can train your own model by using the `train.py` script.
-Change the config.py file with the parameters you want and then execute the following command:
+Change the `config.py` file with the parameters you want and then execute the following command:

 ```bash
 python train.py
 ```
-This will generate your model file in config.MODEL_PATH as "model.bin".
+This will generate your model file in `config.MODEL_PATH` as `model.bin`.

 -------